usagov/usagov-2021/README.md

     Replace the the `default` portion with `localhost`.
 It should now be in the form:
     `http://localhost/user/reset/1/123456789/ai6u4-iY1LgZFUjwVW2uXjh5jblqgsfUHGFS_U/login`

     **Note:** This is a ONE-TIME login.
-You'll automatically be logged in during future uses.
-However, if you ever reset your container, you will have to redo this process.

-3. Adjust your credentials accordingly.
+3. Adjust your credentials accordingly, so that you have a valid username/password combination to use for logging in to the Drupal portal going forward.
 You will need a valid username/password combination to provide to the Cypress tests, as well as for logging in to the Drupal portal directly.

+    Navigate to [Admin -> People](http://localhost/admin/people), find your user account, and edit it to add a password.

+    Log out as root, and log in with your own user account.

+**Note:** You will need to repeat these steps any time you re-load the database from a backup.

 ### Automated tests setup (cypress)